 When laying tiles, ensure a gap of 5mm remains around the linear drain to allow for sealant to be applied.
 Once the tiles are laid, insert the drain cover, or tile insert cover.

-For expert advice and recommendations for your linear drain project, contact Strip Drains Owner, Lindsay today on 0421 436 360, or email email@example.com.
+For expert advice and recommendations for your linear drain project, contact Strip Drains Owners owners, Gary or Greg, today on 1300 308 893 or email email@example.com.